cualquiercosa327/pkg-store/README.md

 ## Working Games

-<b>FIFA 22/F1 2021/Far Cry 6/GTA: The Trilogy/Resident Evil Village/Biomutant</b>
+<b>FIFA 22/F1 2021/Far Cry 6/GTA: The Trilogy/Resident Evil Village/Biomutant/Alan Wake Remastered (Including the updates).</b>

 <b>Kindly note that other games are not intended to be working on this beta release!</b>